 Puppies who begin training from a young age go home happy and ready to learn.
 At Pups By Taylor, we begin working with our puppies at three days old, beginning with bio sensory training.
 We start basic crate, leash, and potty training.

-Zak and Angie Owners of Zeppelin the mini double doodle
+Joe and Barbara Owners of Bentley, a Shakira/Gizmo double doodle

 I am looking for a guardian home for one of our girls.
-We will be holding back a puppy from Beyonce’s final litter as well as from JLo and Koa’s final litter and I’d like to find guardian homes.
-I am looking for a home that is within 20 miles because we would like to have our girl back to visit at least every 3 months so she can feel comfortable here in our home since this is where she would have her puppies.
-These girls would stay with us until they are 6 months old, again my goal is for our home to feel like a very familiar, comfortable place – everything has to be low stress for Mommy dogs.
+I am looking for a home that is within 20 miles (approximately); close enough to have our girl back to visit at least every 3 months so she can feel comfortable here in our home since this is where she would have her puppies.
+My preference would be for the girls to stay at our home until they are 6 months old, again my goal is for our home to feel like a very familiar, comfortable place – everything has to be low stress for Mommy dogs.
 The benefit to you would be still plenty of puppy experiences but a lot more training, she would also have her shots and be ready to take out and about (an 8 week old puppy goes home up to date on shots but due to parvo risk cannot go out for about 6 more weeks).
-She will come back and live here in our home for the final 2 weeks of her pregnancy and for the 8 weeks that she has puppies here – this means that your dog will be here for a total of 10 weeks.
+She will come back and live here in our home for the final 7-10 days of her pregnancy and for at least 6 weeks after puppies arrive – this means that your dog will be here for a total of 7-ish weeks.
 You can come visit but I know for some (myself included) that would be really tough to be without your dog for over 2 months so I know this is not for everyone.

-You would pay a deposit equal to the cost of a puppy however you will receive your deposit back with each litter with additional financial compensation as well.
+You would pay a deposit equal to the cost of a puppy so this is not a free dog INITIALLY however you will receive your deposit back with each litter with additional financial compensation as well.
 Puppy will have 3 litters and then I will pay to have her spayed at the amazing place we took Shakira (recovery was AMAZING) and by 4 years old she will be 110% YOUR DOG with many years of life to enjoy.
-We’d love to see her again if you travel but there would be no obligation on time.
+We’d love to see her again if you travel but there would be no obligation to bring her back to our house if that doesn’t work with your plans.

 Shakira is all grown up and has moved to Seattle for new adventures.
 I like to think of it as going off to college.
 We love this little girl dearly but she’s outgrown our boring lifestyle, at home all the time out in the burbs and she is ready for new adventures.
 Shakira has done amazing with the training we have done with Anna from Paws With No Flaws as well as Zoom Room and she is a fantastic mommy but she’s retired from breeding and is looking for a little ME time.
 As we have added to our pack we could tell she was feeling unhappy and started the process of finding guardian homes for the younger pack members, Fergie and Rihanna.
 I have mentioned my friend Karen in at least one previous post and you have probably seen her posting and sharing on our Facebook page because she has been over to visit every litter of puppies we’ve ever had.
 Karen and her spouse Katy had 2 adorable Cocker Spaniel boys for over 10 years that passed due to natural causes and they have been without a dog for over a year and were ready to add to their family.
 While discussing the possibility of caring for either Fergie or Rihanna, our trainer Anna came over for another session and based on what she saw (and how well she knows our pack) she said she felt the best fit would be for Shakira to be in a home where she was the only dog.
 We discussed other options because letting go of my first puppy EVER didn’t feel like much of an option but in the end we decided to go with what is best for her and not me.